Ruben Ter Minasian: Revolutionary activities, Armenian Genocide and World War I

 Ruben was sent by the ARF to Kars, then a hotspot of ARF revolutionary activity.
 Then he went to Yerevan where he became acquainted with Nikol Duman.
 They went to Persia together in 1904, where Ter Minasian established contacts with a number of prominent revolutionaries.
-On June 26, 1904, Nikol Duman's group (which consisted of Sarpaz Khecho, Hakob Zavriev, and two soldiers from Javakhk named Suren and Grish) tried to cross the border into the Ottoman Empire to reach Sasun in the region of Taron, but the band fell into a trap on the Turkish-Persian border at Razi and were attacked by Kurdish fighters who forced them to return to Salmast.
+On June 26, 1904, Nikol Duman's group (which consisted of Sarpaz Khecho, Hakob Zavriev, and two soldiers from Javakheti named Suren and Grish) tried to cross the border into the Ottoman Empire to reach Sasun in the region of Taron, but the band fell into a trap on the Turkish-Persian border at Razi and were attacked by Kurdish fighters who forced them to return to Salmast.
 Then, along with Vardan Shahbaz (Minas Tonikyan), Ruben crossed the border near St. Tadevos monastery and traveled to Van in 1905.

 From 1905-1906 Ruben conducted organizational work with local fedayi leader Vana Ishkhan (Nikoghayos Mikayelian) for the self-defense of the Armenian villages of the Rshtunik (Lernapar) region.
 In 1906, due to tactical differences with Ishkhan, Ruben left Van and went to Sasun to join with fedayi leader Gevorg Chavush.
 1906-1907 he collaborated with the mayor of Taron, Gevorg Chavush and Spaghanats Makar and other local residents, trying to reconcile them.
 During that time, he participated in a series of fierce battles.
 In May 1907, he was with Gevorg's fedayee group in the village of Soulukh, when the village was surrounded by Turkish troops commander Kyosha Binbashi.
 Gevorg Chavush was wounded in the ensuing battle and died of his wounds soon after.
 After Gevorg's death, Ter Minasian became commander of the ARF's forces in Sasun.
 After the Battle of Soulukh, he helped Gevorg Chavush's family flee to Van, sending Aram Manukian with them.